-Unfortunately, the representation of the INS-M by means of the Euler-Venn diagrams (adopted for the NS-M) is not very expressive and can be confusing for the reader (Agosti, Ferro, et al., 2009) - see Fig. 2.
-Nevertheless, we can exploit the "Doc-Ball representation" (Crestani et al., 2004) - see bottom of Fig. 2 - which is composed of a set of circular sectors arranged in concentric rings.
+Unfortunately, the representation of the INS-M by means of the Euler-Venn diagrams (adopted for the NS-M) is not very expressive and can be confusing for the reader [10] - see Figure 2.
+Nevertheless, we can exploit the "DocBall representation" [26] - see bottom of Figure 2 - which is composed of a set of circular sectors arranged in concentric rings.
 In the context of NESTOR a circular ring has to be seen as a set containing objects, where the outer rings are supersets of the inner rings.
-Each ring represents a level of the hierarchy, with the center (level 0) representing the root.
+Each ring represents a level of the hierarchy with the center (level 0) representing the root.
 In a ring, the circular sectors represent the nodes in the corresponding level.
 Therefore, the fonds is represented by the inner ring at level 0 of the DocBall.
 At level 1 we find the direct supersets of the fonds which are the sub-fonds; both these sets are represented as circular sectors comprising the inner circle.
 With this representation a subset is presented in a ring within the set including it.
 Indeed, we can see that the fonds is included by all the other sets.
 If the intersection of two or more sets is empty, then these sets have no common circular sector in the inner rings of the DocBall.

 From this description we can see that the INS-M can be associated to the top-down descriptive activity and the NS-M to the bottom-up one.
 The top-down descriptive activity is followed by the archivist when s/he has to describe an archive for which s/he knows the structure in advance.
-For instance, the archivist knows that there is a fonds divided into three subfonds and so on; in this case the activity is to describe these archival divisions and the documents they contain.
-We call this top-down because in this case the archivist knows a priori how to divide the documents (i.e. elements) into the archival divisions (i.e. sets).
-The bottom-up description activity works the other way around; the archivist starts to study the documents and s/he decides how to put them together in order to form an archival division, thus the archival hierarchy is built from the bottom.
-We call bottom-up approach because in this case dividing the documents into archival divisions is an iterative process: the archivist starts from the whole set of documents (i.e. the fonds) and s/he defines the subsets (i.e. subfonds, series, etc.) by construction, analysing the documents one by one.
+For instance, the archivist knows that there is a fonds divided into three sub-fonds and so on and so forth; in this case the activity is to describe these archival divisions and the documents they contain.
+We call this top-down because in this case the archivist knows a priori how to divide the documents (i.e. elements) into the archivist starts to study the documents and s/he decides how to put them together in order to form an archival division, thus the archival hierarchy is built from the bottom.
+We call it bottom-up approach because in this case dividing the documents into archival divisions is an iterative process: the archivist starts from the whole set of documents (i.e. the fonds) and s/he defines the subsets (i.e. subfonds, series, etc.) by construction, analysing the documents one by one.

 2.2.
-Contributions to the field of digital libraries
+Contributions to the field of Digital Libraries

-In the context of Libraries, Archives, and Museums (LAM) unifying a variety of organizational settings and providing more integrated access to their contents is an aspect of utmost importance.
-Indeed, LAM collect, manage and share digital contents; although the type of materials may differ and professional practices vary, LAM share an overlapping set of functions.
-Fulfilling these functions in "collaboration rather than isolation creates a win-win for users and institutions" (Zorich et al., 2008).
-Although the convergence between libraries, archives and museums has been a topic of much discussion in the digital library community, the emerging similarities between these three types of cultural heritage institutions are not yet evident in the proposed formal models, developed systems, and education of professionals (Trant, 2009; Timms and Fall, 2009).
+In the context of Libraries, Archives, and Museums (LAM) unifying a variety of organizational settings and provide more integrated access to their contents is an aspect of utmost importance.
+Indeed, LAM collect, manage and share digital contents; although the type of materials may differ, and professional practices vary, LAM share an overlapping set of functions.
+Fulfilling these functions in "collaboration rather than isolation creates a win-win for users and institutions" [109].
+The convergence between libraries, archives and museums has been a topic of much discussion in the digital library community, but the emerging similarities between these three types of cultural heritage institutions are not yet evident in the proposed formal models, developed systems, and education of professionals [98, 99].